The Complete Guide to Loyalty Programs on Shopify (2025)

 - ROI on reward spend

-Some apps also allow segmentation based on loyalty tier or point balance, so you can personalize campaigns.
+Some apps also allow segmentation based on loyalty tier or point balance, so you can personalize campaigns to build customer loyalty.

 How to Create Loyalty Program on Shopify?